Frequently Asked Questions

 It will get easier the more you get used to each other.
 Don’t overly change the way you speak – be as natural as you can be – but be careful you don’t speak too quickly (it sounds obvious but it’s the one thing that everyone says is so important!)

-Every Wednesday evening you can find us in the Calthorpe Arms Pub - from 5pm onwards.
+Every Friday evening you can find us back at the Dalston Eastern Curve Garden - from 5pm onwards.
 Everyone who is involved with Refugee Connection is welcome to join us for a drink and a chat.
-It’s a lovely, traditional pub.
-In the summer you will find us outside at a table.
-In the winter we are usually in a cosy corner.

 You can also make appointments for practical advice.